Types of manorial record

 Court roll of the manor of West Markham (Ne M 210), with detail below

-The court leet was more concerned with the enforcement of law and order and represented the transfer of jurisdiction normally exercised in the royal courts to the local, manorial lord.
+The court leet was more concerned with the enforcement of law and order and represented the transfer of jurisdiction normally exercised in the royal courts to the local, manorial lord or lady.
 It inspected the working of the frankpledge - a system of mutual responsibility for the maintenance of law and order.
 This is often referred to as the 'view of frankpledge'.
 It would also try offences such as assaults, obstruction of highways, or the breaking of the assize of bread and ale.
 It might also deal with the election of local officials such as constables.
 The court leet was normally held every six months.

 As the name implies, early manorial court rolls were normally written on pieces of parchment (and later paper) which were stitched together and made into rolls.
 From the sixteenth century onwards it was not uncommon for the rolls to be entered in a volume.
-Each 'roll' usually began with a heading which stated the name of the manor in question on the left, and would then record the type of court, the name of the lord of the manor, where the court was held and when, and the name of the presiding official.
+Each 'roll' usually began with a heading which stated the name of the manor in question on the left, and would then record the type of court, the name of the lord or lady of the manor, where the court was held and when, and the name of the presiding official.

 Photograph of court rolls from the manor of North Wheatley (NWM 1/1-8)